Chase Bryant

 “I haven't been sitting still, I promise,” Chase laughs.
 “I've got all this music I've been making and I want to let people into that room to open the toolbox and hear what’s on those hard drives.
 In the journey I’m on to always being honest, I think it’s vital to share all eras of your creativity.”

-Over the course of a year, the singer-songwriter will release five distinct EPs, each one named after the town where it was conceived.
+Over the course of a year, the singer-songwriter will release a collection of distinct EPs, each one named after the town where it was conceived.
 Some feature Chase, already a renowned guitarist, playing every instrument; others find him fronting a live band.
 The first, Summerville, is a collection of six songs inspired by his relationship with his wife Selena — a native of Summerville, South Carolina.

 “She’s Just Like That” is the most direct, a song written especially about his wife.
 Evoking Bruce Springsteen’s “I’m on Fire” in its atmospheric intro, it quickly explodes into a breezy summer jam with Chase comparing his partner to the best song to ever get stuck in his head.
 “I told her I’m going to write her a song, and it’s going to be a blazing fast, up-tempo one,” Chase says.
 “And Springsteen, along with other music from that era, is what I had in mind.”